 Being innovative could help here too.
 From my own firm’s perspective, becoming the first large law firm to be employee owned is a real draw for us when we are recruiting specialist legal talent from across the UK.

 Our technology sector is something that we should feel very proud of and with the right promotion, collaboration and efforts to attract and retain talent it will continue to thrive, securing the skilled and well paid jobs that our region needs.

 Ben Travers is a partner and head of intellectual property and IT at Stephens Scown LLP.
 The team is one of the largest specialist teams of its kind in the UK and advises businesses in the South West and beyond on how to protect and exploit their IP, contract issues and data protection.
-To contact Ben, please call 01392 210700, email email@example.com or visit www.stephens-scown.co.uk
+To contact Ben, please call 01392 210700, email firstname.lastname@example.org or visit stephens-scown.co.uk